 Most kratom can be used to support anxiety, depression, or other mental health disorders — but some strains are much better than others.

 In general, you’ll want to find a strain that isn’t too stimulating.
-Strains that contain a high concentration of stimulating alkaloids as ajmalicine and mitragynine may actually lead to an increase in anxiety — if used in lower doses.
+Strains that contain a high concentration of stimulating alkaloids such as ajmalicine and mitragynine may actually lead to an increase in anxiety — if used in lower doses.

 Most people who use kratom for anxiety go for a relaxing green or red strain and opt for the higher dosage ranges (over 5 grams of dried leaf powder per dose).

 Here are three of the most popular kratom strains people are using today for mental health:

 Green Malay kratom is one of the most relaxing green-vein kratom strains you’ll find.
 It’s a popular choice among people who use kratom socially while hanging out with friends.
 It’s been dubbed a “social lubricant” strain for its ability to make users feel calm and relaxed — but connected and talkative due to the euphoric effects.